Migraine is a Neurological Disease

-This is an especially important fact for me.
+This is a significant fact for me.
 My mom and grandmothers both suffered from Migraines.
-I remember my grandpa being very sensitive to me suffering after he saw my grandma suffer on the couch with a wet cloth for so many years.
+I remember my grandpa being very sensitive to my suffering after he saw my grandma suffer on the couch with a wet cloth for so many years.

 I am a mom that worries daily about the fact and possibility of passing it on to my sweet babies.
 It was one of the first thoughts I had when I found out I was having a girl and knowing her chances would be higher.
 I observe her constantly for signs of Migraine.
-I make sure my children eat well, have a constant sleep schedules, show them stress relief techniques and more.
-I try my best to teach them the importance of health but am fully aware that I can not change their genetics that I passed on.
+Therefore, I ensure my children eat well, have a regular sleep schedule, show them stress relief techniques, and more.
+I try my best to teach them the importance of health, but I am fully aware that I can not change the genetics that I passed on.

 The hypersensitive brain is something that makes me feel sane.
-For many many years I felt crazy for the ailments I have.
-I always thought it was an abundance of different things, the idea that I wasn’t truly sick or that everyone else felt that bad and it was normal.
-Once I learned about the scope of migraine and that it is my brain being hypersensitive, I was able to understand myself.
+For many, many years, I felt crazy for the ailments I have.
+I always thought it was an abundance of different things, the idea that I wasn’t genuinely sick or that everyone else felt that bad, and it was typical.
+Once I learned about the scope of Migraine and that it is my brain being hypersensitive, I understood myself.

 When I get asked why all the treatments I have tried don’t work, the answer is clear…..I can’t change my genetic makeup.
-I can try to control it, prevent it, treat it, and live with it.
+I can try to control, prevent, treat, and live with it.
 I won’t be cured.
 This is a fact that many need to understand.
-I suffer and many generations suffer.
+I suffer, and many generations suffer.
 It’s genetics and a hypersensitive brain.

 The brain is a very tricky thing.
 A migraine brain seems impossible!